Franchise Group: History

 In December 2023, Conn's acquired Badcock Home Furniture &more from the Franchise Group.
 Conn's ended up filing for Chapter 11 bankruptcy in July 2024, and liquidated all of its namesake and Badcock stores by October 2024.

 In February 2024, Unleashed Brands, owner of The Little Gym and Urban Air Trampoline Park, acquired Sylvan Learning from Franchise Group for an undisclosed amount.

 On November 2, 2024, Franchise Group announced that they were preparing to file for Chapter 11 bankruptcy after months of losses and turmoil caused by its owner, B. Riley Financial.
 HPS Investment Partners, a private equity firm, amongst other lenders, will take over the company once the restructuring is completed.
 On November 3, 2024, Franchise Group and all of its affiliated subsidiaries filed for Chapter 11 bankruptcy protection in Delaware.
 The company plans to keep its Pet Supplies Plus, The Vitamin Shoppe, and Buddy's Home Furnishings stores open during the procedure, while it plans to liquidate American Freight.
 American Freight suffered major losses due to high rising costs and macroeconomic challenges.
 Liquidation sales are set to begin on November 5, with most stores shuttering by the end of the year.
 However, in January 2025, a U.S. bankruptcy judge approved the sale of up to 28 American Freight stores and one distribution center to AF Newco I LLC.
 2 additional locations were also included in the sale, but were eventually withheld due to possible state law issues.
 AF Newco I LLC plans to reopen the 28 locations and distribution center later into 2025.

 In April 2025, Franchise Group announced the sale of The Vitamin Shoppe to Kingswood Capital Management and Performance Investment Partners for $193.5 million.
 The deal was finalized on May 15, 2025.

 On June 6, 2025, Franchise Group exited its bankruptcy after its reorganization plan was approved on June 2.
-Pet Supplies Plus and Buddy's Home Furnishings will now be operated by Fusion Parent LLC.
+Its remaining assets, Pet Supplies Plus, Buddy's Home Furnishings and Wag ‘N Wash, were sold to Fusion Parent LLC for an undisclosed amount.